Skwierzyna: History

 Skwierzyna was originally a Slavic fishing settlement, located on an important trade route connecting Szczecin and Kraków.
 It became part of the emerging Polish state in the 10th century.
 During the fragmentation period in Polish history, from 1138 it belonged to the Duchy of Greater Poland and from 1296 to 1329 to the Duchy of Głogów.
 Afterwards it was located in the Poznań Voivodeship within the larger Greater Poland Province.
 It already held town privileges upon the death of the Piast King Przemysł II of Poland in 1296, renewed by King Władysław II Jagiełło in 1406.
 The population was predominantly Polish, Jewish and German.
 The colonization of the area was largely implemented by the Cistercian monks of nearby Paradyż Abbey, a filial monastery of Lehnin Abbey in the Margraviate of Brandenburg.
 In 1530 Skwierzyna was granted a coat of arms and in 1543 became a royal town of the Polish Crown.

 In the course of the Second Partition of Poland in 1793, Skwierzyna was annexed together with the whole region of Greater Poland by the Kingdom of Prussia.
-During the Napoleonic Wars, it was part of the Polish Duchy of Warsaw between 1807 and 1815.
+Following the successful Greater Poland uprising, it was part of the Polish Duchy of Warsaw between 1807 and 1815.
 It was incorporated into the Kreis Birnbaum of the Grand Duchy of Posen in 1815, which became the Province of Posen in 1848.
 In 1871 it became part of the German Empire.
 From 1887 it was the administrative seat of Kreis Schwerin within the Prussian Province of Posen.
 Many Polish inhabitants took part in the Greater Poland uprising (1918–19), aimed at reuniting the town with Poland after it regained independence in 1918.
 While the Polish side argued that the town was part of historic Greater Poland, i.e. the cradle of the Polish state, and should thus be incorporated into the reborn Poland by historical rights, the town's population was German-speaking by large majority, and it was thus assigned to remain in Germany as part of the province of Posen-West Prussia.